tylerneylon/math/lsh_post1/lsh_post1.md

 where I'm using the notation $( \textit{vec} )_1$ to indicate the first coordinate of the vector value *vec*.
 (That is, the notation
 $(Ux)_1$ means the first coordinate of the vector $Ux$.)
+This function is the *random projection* I had referred to earlier.

 It may seem a tad arbitrary to use only the first coordinate here rather than any other, but the fact that we're taking a random rotation first means that